Rafz9Abz9/Essence/TESTING.md

 ## Python

-All the Python files were tested through the [CI](https://pep8ci.herokuapp.com/).
+All the Python files were tested through the [CI Python Linter](https://pep8ci.herokuapp.com/).

 # Browser Compatibility